MadRiver44/NYTimes_memory_game/README_KevinTurney.md

 ## Walkthough of the app

-Every part of the UI is a companent, ala [thinking in react docs](https://reactjs.org/docs/thinking-in-react.html).
+Every part of the UI is a component, ala [thinking in react docs](https://reactjs.org/docs/thinking-in-react.html).

 ### <Game />
 Starting on the game board I have a small state object with six properties, four of which are filled from the axios "GET" request, the rest are used to keep track of items to determine a particular rendering.
 From there, a lifcycle hook is used to make sure that after the Game component mounts the data is fetched and loaded.